alejio/alejio.github.io/content/_index.md

 ---
 title: "Alex Spanos"
-description: "Expert in data platform architecture, data strategy, and applied AI/ML"
+description: "Personal writing on data leadership and applied AI/ML"
 ---

-I'm a data and AI leader with over a decade of experience building data capabilities in high-growth startups and global enterprises.
-Currently **Head of Data at Stream**, I specialise in data platform architecture, data strategy, and applied AI/ML.
-My career spans building data-driven products, scaling data teams, and delivering machine learning solutions that drive business innovation. ([Learn more on the About page](/about/).)
+I'm a data and AI leader with over a decade of experience building data capabilities in high-growth environments.
+Currently **Head of Data at Stream**, I write here in a personal capacity about data leadership, operating models, and applied AI/ML. ([Learn more on the About page](/about/).)

-## Specialties
+## Topics

-- **Data Platforms**: Architecting and scaling modern data infrastructure for analytics and AI
+- Data platforms and governance
-- **Data Strategy**: Guiding organizations to leverage data as a strategic asset
+- Data leadership and team building
-- **Applied AI/ML**: Delivering AI and machine learning solutions with real-world impact
+- Applied AI/ML and MLOps (general patterns)

 ## Portfolio